Exploring the ACLU News Archive: The Fight Against Housing Discrimination in California is a Story of Progress and Backlash

 The criminalization of the houseless continues to this day.
 We have seen a recent resurges up and down state: in Chico, in Lancaster, and in Pacifica.
 Wherever these policies are passed, they cause great harm: attacking people’s dignity, jeopardizing people’s health, and keeping those most in need of support and stability living on a knife’s edge.

 You can't separate the current racial disparities in California's housing crisis and homeless population from decades of racist policies and discrimination.
 The damage that these policies caused has never been addressed – which is why our neighborhoods are so segregated and the racial differences in wealth so stark.
-Secretary of State Dr. Shirley Weber, the author of AB 3121 which established the Task Force to Study and Develop Reparation Proposals for African Americans, has made clear that housing must be central to the conversation.
-In the words of Dr. Weber:
+Secretary of State Dr. Shirley Weber, the author of AB 3121 which established the Task Force to Study and Develop Reparation Proposals for African Americans, has made clear that housing must be central to the conversation:

 We hope that the ACLU archive can provide additional evidence in support of this vital work.
 Housing is a human right that has been withheld on racial lines.
 Our laws and efforts must acknowledge this history, and proactively repair it.